 About the Library

 Zotero is a free Web application developed for the Firefox Internet browser that allows you to quickly format references in a multitude of styles (APA, MLA, Chicago, Turabian, etc.).
 Zotero allows you to collect, manage, cite, and share references you've collected for your research.

 Check Version of Firefox

-Once you have version 3.6 or higher, open Firefox and download Zotero and install the program.
+Once you have the latest version, open Firefox and download Zotero and install the program.
 When using FireFox NMU Library faculty recommend you click on the label: Zotero for FireFox, not Zotero Standalone for FireFox.
 You may get the message Firefox prevented this site (www.zotero.org) from asking you to install software on your computer.
 Click on the Allow button.

 Once installed you will need to restart Firefox.
-You should see the word Zotero in the bottom right corner of your Firefox screen (see below) and you will be taken to the Zotero web site.
+You should see a big Z in the upper-right corner of the FireFox browser (see below) and you will be taken to the Zotero web site.
 You do not need to register your Zotero account but you may want to do this at a later date as there are a number of advantages including the ability to back up your citations to the Zotero site, allowing you to access them from any computer at any time.

-The next step is to download the Microsoft Word plugin.
+The next step is to download the word processor plugin.
 This plugin allows you to create a bibliography, in-text citations, and footnotes or end notes from within a Word document.
 Make sure Microsoft Word is not running when you install this plugin.

-When you open MS Word after installing the plugin, the Add-in tab should appear as below.
+When you open MS Word or other word processor after installing the plugin, the Add-in tab should appear as below.
 If it does not appear, follow these instructions.

-There are over 2,700 citation styles available for Zotero including many styles based on individual journal titles.
-Zotero only comes configured with the more popular 15-20 styles but go to the Zotero Style Repository and you can add any of the 2,749 styles.
+There are over 6,000 citation styles available for Zotero including many styles based on individual journal titles.
+Zotero only comes configured with the more popular 15-20 styles but go to the Zotero Style Repository and you can add any of the additional styles.